 Four-Level Training Evaluation Model

-First, Dr. Donald Kirkpatrick’s Four-Level Training Evaluation Model.
+First, the late Dr. Donald Kirkpatrick’s Four-Level Training Evaluation Model.
 It can help learning professionals in the human resources space objectively analyze effectiveness and impact of the training.
 This leads to ways to improve it.

 An explanation of each follows.
 Note: the word ‘trainees’ will be synonymous with employees.

 Reactions measure how your trainees react to the training.
 This is important because it helps you understand how well the training is being received.
 It also aids in the prediction of success as the program continues including the identification of areas missing from the training.

 Learning measures what trainees are actually learning.
 When outlining the program, no doubt a series of learning objectives were set.
 This metric allows learning professionals to understand what trainees are learning and what they aren’t.
 It further allows for prediction when it comes to improvement.